matter-labs/zksync-lite-docs/docs/faq/tech.md

 (although they are marked as unconfirmed), and the transferred assets can immediately be used to make further transfers (which might even end up in the same **zkSync** block).

-At the moment, instant confirmations are pure promise on the side of **zkSync** operators to include the transaction in the next block.
-Users who do not trust the operator should await full finality before considering the assets as received.
+At the moment, instant confirmations are pure promise on the side of **zkSync** validators to include the transaction in the next block.
+Users who do not trust the validator should await full finality before considering the assets as received.

-In the future, a security bond will be added to **zkSync** by the operators.
+In the future, a security bond will be added to **zkSync** by the validators.
 This will provide instant economic finality guarantees.
 It will work as follows.

 Validators elected to participate in the **zkSync** block production will have to post a significant security bond to